tamouse/swaac/posts/2020/02/2020-02-04-ci-skip-in-commit-title-bad.md

 [ci skip] fix some typos
 ```

-The directive will should up in the merge commit message body.
+The directive will show up in the merge commit message body in the list of commits.

 ## good commit message: